-The focus of the Society over 2015 is the celebration of centenary of Thomas Merton's birth in France on 31st January 1915.
-Events are being organised around the country and as details are finalised they will appear here.
+The focus of the Society over 2015 was the celebration of centenary of Thomas Merton's birth in France on 31st January 1915.

 Oakham Conference 2016

-Our 2016 Residential Conference will be held at Oakham School from Friday 1st April
+Our 2016 Residential Conference was held at Oakham School from Friday 1st April

 to Sunday 3rd April.
-The theme of the conference is:
+The theme of the conference was: